rogerbertan/rogerbertan/README.md

 <h1 align="center">💢 About Me:</h1>
 <p align="center">Hi, my name is Roger.<br/> I build clean, reliable and scalable applications.
-My main focus is backend with Java and Spring Boot, following clean architecture principles.
+My main focus is backend with Java, Spring Boot and SQL, following clean architecture principles.
 I also develop frontends with React.
 I use CI/CD, Docker and automated tests to deliver consistent and high-quality software.</p>

 ---